LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Polarity (SCLK):
     - 0: Sampling happens on rising SCLK edge
-    - 1: Sampling gappens on falling SCLK edge
+    - 1: Sampling happens on falling SCLK edge
 - Phase (SCLK):
     - 0: Rising SCLK edge in the middle of data
-    - 1: Rising SCLK enge on beginning of data
+    - 1: Rising SCLK edge on beginning of data

 ### UART